vladzaets/spree_order_recalculate/README.md

 SpreeCartUpdate
 ===============

-As spree doesn't update line items price when products price changes, this extension make it.
+As spree doesn't update line items price when products price changes, this extension do it.

 Tested with spree 3.0.2.beta.